SURA Distinguished Service Awards

 - Up to five additional letters of endorsement, submitted on behalf of a nominee, limited to 2 pages each.
 (Letters from outside the institution are particularly desirable.)

-(5) Preference will be given to a scientist who resides at a SURA member institution or facility and whose activities have also had impact beyond his/her institutional boundaries.
-The committee encourages broad diversity and will be mindful of both past institutional and gender representation with respect to previous awardees, in considering the 2017 award.
+(5) Preference will be given to scientists whose research program brings exceptional recognition to work being performed at a SURA member institution, is aligned with ongoing SURA programs or initiatives, and is collaborative in nature.
+The committee encourages broad diversity and will be mindful of both past institutional and gender representation with respect to previous awardees, in considering the 2018 award.

 Spring 2016: GA Tech Nanotech Professor Honored As Distinguished Scientist

-Spring 2015: SURA Honors Florida University Pharmacy Dean As Distinguished Scientist
+Spring 2015: SURA Honors Florida Pharmacy Dean As Distinguished Scientist

 Spring 2014: SURA Honors Georgia Tech Biologist As Distinguished Scientist